blacknon/hwatch/README.md

 ## Description

-`hwatch` is a alternative watch command.
-That records the result of command execution and can display it later.
+`hwatch` is a alternative **watch** command.
+That records the result of command execution and can display it history and diffs.

+### Features

+- Can keep the history when the difference, occurs and check it later.
+- Can check the difference in the history.
+The display method can be changed in real time.
+- Can output the execution result as log (json format).
+- Support ANSI color code.
+- Execution result can be scroll.

 ## Install